Arttu05/Subscription-Reminder/README.md

 The "unixtimestamps" in this project are in milliseconds.

 Push notifications require SSL and if you're using self signed certificate, you will first need to go to the root route of backend, Example ```https://192.168.100.33:5001/```.
 This is just a route that will redirect you to the frontend.
 When first time accessing this route it will ask to allow "unsecure" connection or something similar, because the ssl is self signed.
-If you directly go to the frontend, the frontend most likely can't access the backend, because it uses self-signed ssl.
-So by connecting to the backend and allowing the "unsecure" connection, now the frontend should be able to fetch data from the backend.
+If you directly go to the frontend, the frontend most likely can't access the backend, because the "unsecure" connection has not been allowed.
+So by connecting to the backend and allowing the "unsecure" connection, now the frontend should be able communicate with the backend.

-For now both backend and frontend use the same ssl, for better security you should use different keys to both.
+For now both backend and frontend use the same ssl, but for better security you should use different keys for both, backend and frontend.

 ## screenshots